Dzaky-Ar/DBProject_Group11_CampusEventManager/README.md

 -- kasar

-# Directory Structures of the Application
+## Directory Structures of the Integrated Application
 ```
 root/
 ├── src/